CreateWithEzekiel/RepoGalaxy/README.md

 ### Why?
 I code with Codex, and I really would like to understand deeply about what Codex has coded.
 However, reading lines of code, figuring out how processes and functions relate to another, and then holding it all as context in my brain physically hurts.
-Being able to see the entire architecture in a single view, and then navigating it in a 3D spatial space helps me connect the dots much faster.
+Being able to see the entire architecture in a single view, and then navigating it spatially helps me connect the dots much faster.

 ---